parimalp/compute_acceleration_using_Vitis/README.md

 -   User: **ubuntu**
 -   Password: <will be provided by the instructor>

-Note that it is possible that the username and password you were provided for your use during the session may not match the above.
-In the event of a discrepancy you must use the **provided login and password**.

 It is possible that the RDP connection may fail on the first attempt.
 Typically connecting a second time resolves the issue.

-Open a new terminal as shown in the following figure:
+In the RDP, open a new terminal as shown in the following figure:

 ![Opening a New Terminal over RDP](./images/new_terminal.png)

 ### Section 1b: Xilinx Tool Environment

-To enable Xilinx tools from terminal, please run the following commands:
+Setting up tools environment is very important.
+To enable Xilinx tools from terminal, please run the following commands OR run `source setup.sh` from `/home/ubuntu/Labs/Vitis/introduction/lab-files` directory:

 ```bash
 # Setup Vitis tool environment variables